Extractions

 You and the doctor may determine that you need a tooth extraction in Denver for many reasons.
 We extract some teeth because they are severely decayed; others may have advanced periodontal disease or have broken in a way that we cannot repair.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth) or for preparation for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can significantly impact your dental health.
-To avoid these complications, in most cases, Dr. Rossow, Dr. Turner, and Dr. Noce will discuss alternatives to extractions and the replacement of the extracted tooth.
+To avoid these complications, in most cases, Dr. Rossow, Dr. Neal, and Dr. Noce will discuss alternatives to extractions and the replacement of the extracted tooth.

 The Tooth Extraction Process